mankeli/hashembler/readme.markdown

 ------------

-It is your normal everyday 6502 assembler, but with fully-featured C++11 compiler as it's preprocessor.
+It is your normal everyday 6502 assembler, but with fully-featured C++11 compiler as it's preprocessor. ;)

-Currently the assembler portion is implemented as a C++ header file, and ~~a python script is used to convert standard 6502 syntax into function calls.~~ CPP macros are used to convert 6502 syntax into function calls.
+Currently the assembler portion is implemented as a C++ header file, and CPP macros are used to convert 6502 syntax into function calls.

-Several parts of the design are subject to change.
+This is mainly meant for my own use, so the design might change suddenly!
+(But it has remained quite stable since 2014)

 Usage